TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

  - World Size is 200 x 200 blocks... that may be enough to satisfy a calculator...gamer?
 Let's make it a thing!
  - Added tree generation
  - Added ponds/lakes generation
+ - Added a basic shadowing system.
+This improves speeds!

 Thanks for testing!
 This will be updated frequently!